Skip to article frontmatterSkip to article content

 confidencelist/array of confidence ratings.
 Confidence ratings must be normalized to [0; 1].
 Discrete confidence ratings must be normalized accordingly (e.g., if confidence ratings are 1-4, subtract 1 and divide by 3).

 When fitting individual participants, these are 1d lists / arrays with length n_trials.
-If 2d lists / arrays are passed, ReMeta treats this as group data with shape n_subjects x n_trials (-> Group data).
+When 2d lists / arrays are passed, ReMeta treats this as group data with shape n_subjects x n_trials (see Group estimation and priors).

 A simple example